 Tear the tape from the roll and tightly wrap the end of the tape back onto itself.

 Repeat this process for the remaining 11 roses, making an effort to vary the heights of the leaves on the skewers to create a more natural look.

-Using your pairing knife, cut down about one inch from the base of the berry until you're almost through.
+Using your paring knife, cut down about one inch from the base of the strawberry until you're almost through.
 Before you remove the knife, pull back that 'petal' so that it sticks out a bit.

 Repeat this process all around the base.